xddxdd/blog/src/content/article/en/modify-computer/legal-lte-network-at-home-for-100-bucks/index.md

 For each SIM card you want to add, click the `Add New Row` button in the top right and enter the SIM card's information:

-- In the `IMSI` field, first enter `IMSI`, then the `IMSI15` you used when writing the card.
+- In the `IMSI` field, first enter `IMSI`, then the `IMSI15` you used when programming the card.
 For example: `IMSI315010999925470`.
 - You can enter any value for `Subscriber Name`.
-- Enter the `KI` you used when writing the card in the `Auth Key` field.
+- Enter the `KI` you used when programming the card in the `Auth Key` field.
-- Enter the `OPC` you used when writing the card in the `Auth OPC` field.
+- Enter the `OPC` you used when programming the card in the `Auth OPC` field.
 - Select `ACTIVE` for `Service` to enable the SIM card.
 - Select the data plan you created earlier for `Data Plan`.
 - Select the APN you created earlier for `Active APNs`.